.avif)

 Common alternatives include Google Kubernetes Engine (GKE), Azure Kubernetes Service (AKS), Red Hat OpenShift, and self-managed Kubernetes on EC2.

-Our experience with AWS EKS helped us build repeatable patterns, automation, and operational runbooks that we used to design, implement, and harden managed Kubernetes platforms on AWS for client teams.
+Our experience with AWS EKS helped us build practical patterns, automation, and runbooks that we reuse to deliver stable Kubernetes platforms on AWS across different team sizes and compliance requirements.

 Some of the things we did include:

-This experience helped us accumulate significant knowledge across multiple AWS EKS use-cases—from greenfield platform builds to migrations and day-2 operations—and enables us to deliver high-quality AWS EKS setups that are secure, observable, and maintainable for client teams.
+This hands-on delivery work helped us accumulate significant knowledge across multiple AWS EKS use-cases, and it enables us to deliver high-quality AWS EKS setups that are maintainable, secure, and easy for teams to operate.

 Some of the things we can help you do with AWS EKS include: